 Shark memo holder

 - Paint a giant wooden peg grey (if you don’t have any grey paint, mix white and black paint together), then leave to dry.
-Using the template, cut two mouth pieces from red card.
-Open the peg and glue a mouth piece to the top and the bottom.
+Using the template, cut two mouthpieces from some red card.
+Open the peg and glue a mouthpiece to the top and the bottom.

-- Cut two bodies, side fins and a top fin from grey card using the template.
-Fold the top fin where indicated by the dotted line and stick together above the fold, then slip the fin through the slit in the body.
-Press out the folds and glue in place.
-Stick the fins to sides.
+- Cut two bodies, side fins and a top fin from some grey card using the template.
+Fold the top fin as indicated by the dotted line and stick together above the fold, then slip the fin through the slit in the body.
+Press out the folds and glue them in place.
+Stick the fins to the sides.